Skip to content

 Like application tests, we recommend using pytest-bdd for integration tests.
 The BDD structure works just as well here — the only difference is the domain is configured with real infrastructure instead of in-memory adapters.

-• Integration tests use the same feature files and step definitions as application tests, but run against real infrastructure.
+Integration tests reuse the same feature files and step definitions as application tests, but swap in real adapters (PostgreSQL, Redis, etc.) via configuration overrides.
+Use pytest markers to keep them separate from your fast in-memory suite.

 Configuring for Real Infrastructure